12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Experiment with Ad Types

 When it comes to ad creation, Facebook demonstrates all its power here.
-Depending on the format of your content, the service allows you to create various types of advertising posts.
+Depending on the format of your content, you can create various types of advertising posts.

 Besides the traditional photo and video ads, you can design, say, carousel ads, to which up to 10 images can be uploaded.
-This ad format allows you to promote a variety of holiday sales in a single post.
+With this ad format, you can promote a variety of holiday sales in a single post.

 Other ad post types include link ads with hyperlinks to, say, the holiday catalog of a store, dynamic product ads, local ads, canvas ads (full-screen interactive ads adapted for mobile devices), etc.